echopdx/coosbay/site/content/adventure/fishing.md

 We’ve put together a [list of resources](/img/rackcard-fishing-03-18.pdf) that will be helpful in planning your trip.
 Be sure to visit one of our [bait shops](/equipment-rent-and-buy) while in the area, they’re always willing to share pointers with visiting anglers.

+### Fishing License Requirements

+An Oregon fishing license is required for those age 12 years or older (except during one “free fishing weekend” in June when licenses or tags are NOT required).
+Daily licenses available.
+Most fishing charters, bait shops and sporting goods stores can supply these for you.
+[Check out our fishing license requirement page for where to buy a licenses and bait. ](https://oregonsadventurecoast.com/fishing-license-requirements/)

 <div class="clearfix margin-20px-top"></div>

 {{< floatimage src="/img/fishing-rackcard.png" float="left" alt="Fishing Information Rack Card PDF" size="20" >}}